Spain

 Demencia (Ponferrada)

 Mencia is the name of the grape.
 An old, indigenous variety being brought back to life by young winemakers in northwest Spain.
 A total contrast to many other heavy Spanish reds, Mencia is usually a crisp, fresh red with low tannins (that’s the tea-like mouth coating sensation you experience with heavy, young, red wines).
 In the right hands it is tipped (by us) to become the Pinot Noir of northern Spain.
-The right hands belong to three young(-ish) men, each with day jobs, making just 1,924 bottles of this very arty red wine in a garage in the lush, green, rain-soaked and very hilly region of Bierzo on the Pilgrims’ Trail to Santiago de Compostela.
+The right hands belong to Nacho Leon, who continued with his day job as long as he could before it became too much to juggle.
+The project started as a hobby in 2006 making just 1,924 bottles of this very arty red wine in a garage in the lush, green, rain-soaked and very hilly region of Bierzo on the Pilgrims’ Trail to Santiago de Compostela.
 Demencia – of Mencia – demented, get it?
-They know they’re crazy.
+He knows he’s a bit crazy.

 Ribera del Duero